-The health of the Damariscotta River and the lands that surround it are deeply connected.
-The well-being of our community is tied to the both.
+The health of our coastal rivers – including the Damariscotta River estuary, the Pemaquid River, and Johns River – and the lands that surround them are deeply connected.
+The well-being of our community is tied to both.

-The woods, farms and waters of the Damariscotta region are foundations of our economy and quality of life, the basis of our sustenance both directly and indirectly.
+The woods, farms and waters of the Damariscotta-Pemaquid region are foundations of our economy and quality of life, the basis of our sustenance both directly and indirectly.

-Since then, Coastal Rivers has worked with willing private landowners and partners to conserve and steward more than 3,000 acres of land, including 23 miles of shoreline and several islands.
+Since then, (DRA) and Pemaquid Watershed Association (PWA), which unified to become Coastal Rivers Conservation Trust in 2019, have worked with willing private landowners and partners to conserve and steward thousands of acres of land important to wildlife, recreation, connectivity, and water quality, including many miles of shoreline and several islands.

 Ways to Conserve Land

 Open to All.
 All of the properties that Coastal Rivers owns and co-manages are open for respectful public use.
-They are well-used for hiking, educational programs, wildlife observation, skiing, picnics, sledding and ice skating, among many other activities.
+They are well-used for hiking, educational programs, wildlife observation, skiing, picnics, and sledding, among many other activities.
 Notably, not all conservation easements include public access.

 Connecting the Dots.
 Today we attempt through our land protection efforts to create a connected network of natural areas through which the whole is greater than the sum of its parts.
 Such connectivity generally improves wildlife habitat, water quality, and recreational opportunities.